 How much does it cost to run a portable AC per month?

-The average monthly costs for a portable air conditioning unit is around $40 a month if you’re running your unit for 8 hours a day.
+The average monthly cost for a portable air conditioning unit is around $40 a month if you’re running your unit for 8 hours a day.
 With that being said, there are portable AC units that have a range of 450 – 1800 watts, which will affect your costs significantly.
-An 1800 watt portable AC unit can cost up to $65 a month if you’re running it for 8 hours a day.
+An 1800-watt portable AC unit can cost up to $65 a month if you’re running it for 8 hours a day.

 Is it cheaper to run central air or window units?